Patient Information Privacy

 We may use or disclose patient information for billing and other purposes required for the operation of the NSW Health Service, including safety and quality improvement initiatives.
-Where relevant, we may need to disclose patient information to Medicare, private health funds, the Department of Veterans Affairs or The Australian Council on Healthcare Standards.
+Where relevant, we may need to disclose patient information to Medicare, private health funds, Department of Veterans Affairs or The Australian Council on Healthcare Standards.

 We may use your information to contact you regarding patient satisfaction surveys that help us to evaluate and improve our services.

-- On-line privacy training (e-learning)
+- Mandatory privacy training module for staff

-- Privacy Brochures for patients and staff
+- SLHD Privacy Leaflet for Patients and Staff

-- NSW Health Privacy Manual.
+- NSW Health Privacy Manual for Health Information

 - Health Records and Information Privacy Act 2002